duerig/appnet.js/README.md

 A library for interacting with app.net written in JavaScript.
 Exported as a jQuery module.

-Every method is invoked from the object returned by $.appnet().
+Every method is invoked from the object found at $.appnet.
 At the top level are methods for setting the access token to be used for authentication.
 Aside from these utility functions, the remainder of the operations map one-to-one onto the HTTP endpoints of the app.net